jdeskins/kubernetes-tutorial/examples/node-redis/README.md

 ```

 ## Run in Kubernetes Cluster
-This assumes a k8s cluster is already created and you have access to deploy.

 Deploy the Redis and frontend web app.
 Pointing to the directory will execute all yaml files in that directory.
 ```
 kubectl -n demo create -f deployments